Flawless Physio Logo

 Physical therapy for Hoffa’s fat pad impingement

-Activity modification is the most effective way to help settle the irritation and pain of a fat pad impingement by avoiding hyperextension and reducing activities that aggravate your pain.
-Targeted stretches and massage to the muscles around the knee, such as the quadriceps, hamstring, and calf, can be helpful, and over-the-counter anti-inflammatories can also help.
+In our experience, activity modification is the most effective way to help settle the irritation and pain of a fat pad impingement.
+Avoiding hyperextension and reducing activities that aggravate your pain.
+Targeted stretches and massage to the muscles around the knee, such as the quadriceps, hamstring, and calf, can be helpful, and over-the-counter anti-inflammatories are beneficial.

-From your assessment, your physical therapist should understand what has caused you to develop an inflamed fat pad.
-They should also understand what factors might be continuing to irritate it that are specific to you and therefore what modifications you need to make.
+After an assessment, your physical therapist should understand what has caused you to develop an inflamed fat pad.
+They should also understand what factors that are specific to them might be continuing to irritate it and, therefore, what modifications you need to make.

 Hoffa’s fat pad taping